-Recology CleanScapes offers containers with solid lids which limit the amount of water inside the box.
+Recology CleanScapes offers containers with solid lids, which limit the amount of water inside the box.
 As our driver pulls the box onto his/her truck, water within the box may pour out due to the angle of the box.
 Depending on the makeup of the materials inside the container, water may or may not affect the weight of the container.
-Many materials soak up water and would add to the weight of the container, which does add to the overall cost of the container.
+Many materials soak up water and would add to the weight of the container, which does add to the overall cost of disposal.
 If a lid is needed, please mention when making the request for the container.

 In dry weather, my location is accessible to a truck.
 What should I expect during rainy weather?

 During rainy weather, access to various sites may be limited due to mud, visibility, etc. If our driver feels that a location is un-serviceable or unsafe due to the weather, we will inform customers as soon as possible and continue service when conditions improve.